 At one time, the economy operates below its potential output, resulting in more unemployment.
 Other times, the economy operates above its potential output.

-And when the natural unemployment rate is reached, the economy uses its productive capacity to its maximum.
+When the natural unemployment rate is reached, the economy uses its productive capacity to the maximum.
 Thus, the economy is at its potential output.
-And real GDP equals potential GDP.
+Real GDP equals potential GDP.

 Economists estimate potential GDP through models and then determine the natural unemployment rate.
 If real GDP equals potential GDP, unemployment is at its natural rate.
 Meanwhile, if real GDP exceeds potential GDP, the unemployment rate is below its natural rate, bringing inflationary pressures higher.
-Conversely, if real GDP is less than potential, unemployment is above its natural rate, and some resources are unemployed, including labor.
+Conversely, if real GDP is less than potential, unemployment is above its natural rate, and some resources, including labor, are unemployed.

-What is the difference between the actual and the natural unemployment rate?
+Difference between the actual and the natural rate of unemployment

 There are several differences between the natural unemployment rate and the actual unemployment rate.
 First, the actual unemployment rate includes structural unemployment, frictional unemployment, seasonal unemployment, and cyclical unemployment.
 What are the differences between the four?
 We will discuss this below.
-Meanwhile, the natural rate of unemployment excludes cyclical unemployment.
+Meanwhile, the natural unemployment rate excludes cyclical unemployment.

 Second, the increase or decrease in the actual unemployment rate is influenced by economic fluctuations (business cycle) and changes in the economy’s productive capacity.
 In contrast, the natural rate of unemployment is affected only by changes in productive capacity, not by the business cycle.